Homomorphism and embedding universal structures for restricted classes

-\end{thm} Among others this implies that $\relsys{U}'$ is ultrahomogeneous and $\relsys{U}$ is $\omega$-categorical (of course $\omega$-categoricity for universal objects for classes $\Forb(\F)$ was proved in \cite{CherlinShelahShi} as well.)
-Note that, for lifted objects we have to consider forbidden-embedding classes $\Forbi(\F')$ (and not just classes $\Forb(\F')$).
-This is necessary as we show in Lemma \ref{stupne}.
+\end{thm} Among others this implies that $\relsys{U}'$ is ultrahomogeneous and $\relsys{U}$ is $\omega$-categorical (of course $\omega$-categoricity for universal objects for classes $\Forb(\F)$ was proved in \cite{Cherlin1999} as well.)

-We prove Theorem \ref{univthm} in three steps: First we prove that there is a class $\Lifts$ of lifted objects which is an amalgamation class (Theorem \ref{mainthm}) and then we define $\Lifts$ by a set of forbidden rooted substructures (Theorem \ref{reprezent}) and finally by the set of forbidden embeddings (Theorem \ref{reprezent2}).
+We prove Theorem \ref{univthm} in two steps: First we define class $\Lifts$ of lifted objects and then prove that $\Lifts$ is an amalgamation class (Theorem \ref{mainthm}).
 Thus we can get universal objects for classes $\Forb(\F)$ in a particularly efficient way as shadow of a \Fraisse{} limit of certain (explicitly defined) lifted class $\Forbi(\F')$.

 Let us remark that the assumption that $\F$ is finite is not necessary for Theorem~\ref{univthm}.
 In \cite{Hubicka2013} we proved (by a different proof) an extension of Theorem~\ref{univthm} to some infinite (called regular) families $\F$.
 However in Section \ref{bounded} we use the finiteness of $\F$ to obtain lower bounds on arity of the lifts.

 Theorem \ref{univthm} and its combinatorial proof have several other consequences.
-For example, we can prove, that many classes $\Forb(\F)$ are weakly indivisible.
-In the another direction we show that in the case that all $\relsys{F}\in \F$ are relational trees it suffices to consider only a class of monadic lifts (i.e. all relations $\ext{A}{i}$ for $i\in I'\setminus I$ are monadic; this case corresponds to structures endowed with a coloring of its vertices).
+For example, we show that in the case that all $\relsys{F}\in \F$ are relational trees it suffices to consider only a class of monadic lifts (i.e. all relations $\ext{A}{i}$ for $i\in I'\setminus I$ are monadic; this case corresponds to structures endowed with a colouring of its vertices).
 Consequently, in this case the generic structure $\relsys{U}'$ has not only the universal shadow $\relsys{U}$ but in fact this shadow $\relsys{U}$ has a finite core $\relsys{D}$ which is thus a finite hom-universal structure and thus a dual.
 This is stated as Corollary \ref{nasdual}.
-In this way we reprove the finite duality theorem \cite{NTardif}.
+In this way we reprove the finite duality theorem \cite{Nesetril2000}.
 This is particularly pleasing: (in this sense) duals are generic objects and this indicates yet another context of hom-dualities.

 In Section \ref{urysohnsection} we include further corollaries of our method to metric spaces (which can be treated analogously to forbidding cycles).
 In Section \ref{bounded} we solve a related extremal problem: we show that our method lead to the optimal arities of added lifts.
 This is based on a non-trivial Ramsey-type result (Lemma \ref{sets}).
 The results of Section~\ref{bounded} may be formulated by means of relational complexity \cite{Hartman2014}.
 This we shall elaborate in a separate paper with David Hartman.